Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Experiments

 \subsubsection{COIL-20 and Short Video from HMDB51}

 COIL-20~\cite{COIL} contains 1440 images of 20 objects which are taken from different angles.
 The size of each image is processed as $128\times128$, which means $\mathcal{Y}\in\mathbb{R}^{128\times 128\times 1440}$.
 The upper part of Table~\ref{PSNR_3_4} shows the results of the numerical experiments.
 We select a background-changing video from HMDB51~\cite{HMDB} for the video inpainting task, where $\mathcal{Y}\in\mathbb{R}^{240\times 320\times 146}$.
 Figure~\ref{Intro} shows some frames of this video.
 The lower part of Table~\ref{PSNR_3_4} shows the results.
-Same as the previous part, in Figure.~\ref{feature_coil}, our TQN also extract better feature slices than TNN on COIL-20.
-And Figures~\ref{COIL_0_2_total} and~\ref{Video_0_5_total} are the the experimental results of COIL-20 and Short Video from HMDB51, respectively.
+And Figures~\ref{corrupted_coil_and_video},~\ref{COIL_0_2_total} and~\ref{Video_0_5_total} are the the experimental results of COIL-20 and Short Video from HMDB51, respectively.

-From the two visual figures we can see that, our method TQN performs best among all comparative methods.
-Especially when the sampling rate $p=0.2$ in Figure~\ref{COIL_0_2_total}, our TQN method has significant superiority in visual evaluation.
+From the two visual figures we can see that, our VMTQN method and MOTQN method perform the best among all comparative methods.
+Especially when the sampling rate $p=0.2$ in Figure~\ref{COIL_0_2_total}, our methods has significant superiority in visual evaluation.
 What's more, ``Latent Trace Norm'' based method performs much better than TNN in COIL, which validates our assumption that with the help of data-dependent $\mathbf{V}$ tensor trace norm is much more robust than TNN in processing non-smooth data.

-Overall, both TQN and TNN perform better than the other methods on these two datasets.
-It is mainly because the definitions of tensor singular value in TQN and TNN can make better use of the tensor internal structure, and this is also the main difference between TQN and SNN.
-Meanwhile, our method is obviously better than the others at all sampling rates, which reflects the superiority of our data dependent $\mathbf{Q}$.
-All detailed visual comparisons are provided in Supplementary Materials.
+Overall, both our methods and t-SVD based methods~(e.g., TNN) perform better than the others~(e.g., SiLRTC) on these two datasets.
+It is mainly because the definitions of tensor singular value in tSVD based methods can make better use of the tensor internal structure, and this is also the main difference between tensor Q-nuclear norm~(TQN) and sum of the nuclear norm~(SNN).